 A small, independent assurance group oversees the project's focus and processes to ensure a balanced approach and act as a referee in case of disagreements.
 Members are drawn from a range of geographic regions and scientific specialties:

-Dr. Marie Blettner, Institute of Medical Biometry, Epidemiology and Informatics (IMBEI), Johannes Gutenberg-University, Germany
+Dr. Maria Blettner, Institute of Medical Biometry, Epidemiology and Informatics (IMBEI), Johannes Gutenberg-University, Germany

 Dr. Emeric Fréjafon, INERIS (French Institute of Industrial Environment and Risks), France